A Complete 5-Day Kyoto Itinerary

 Nijo Castle

+Next up, Nijo Castle!
 Nijo Castle was built in 1603 and was the former residence of Tokugawa Ieyasu, the first shogun of the Edo Period.
 Today it is a designated World Heritage Site and is considered to be one of the best surviving examples of castle architecture during Japan’s feudal era.

-When visiting, you’ll enter the large gate on the eastern side of the castle.
-I highly recommend getting the English audio guide to take on your self-guided tour of the castle.
-I don’t want to spoil all the fun information you’ll learn but the history is very interesting, especially the “Nightingale” flooring that was designed to add security to the castle and is nearly impossible to walk on without squeaking!
+I don’t want to spoil all the fun information you’ll learn on the tour and photography is not allowed inside the castle, but make sure you pay attention to the stunning paintings in each of the rooms.
+Another thing I found intriguing was the “Nightingale” flooring that was designed to add security to the castle and is nearly impossible to walk on without squeaking!

 Location: 541 Nijojocho, Nakagyo Ward, Kyoto, 604-8301, Japan // MAP